cashbox-laravel/foundation/docs/README.md

 ## Contributing

-Thank you for considering contributing to the `Cashbox for Laravel`!
+Thank you for considering contributing to the `Cashbox`!
-The contribution guide can be found in the [Cashbox for Laravel documentation](https://cashbox-laravel.github.io/docs).
+The contribution guide can be found in the [Cashbox documentation](https://cashbox-laravel.github.io/docs).

 ## Code of Conduct

-In order to ensure that the `Cashbox for Laravel` community is welcoming to all, please review and abide by the [Code of Conduct](https://cashbox-laravel.github.io/docs).
+In order to ensure that the `Cashbox` community is welcoming to all, please review and abide by the [Code of Conduct](https://cashbox-laravel.github.io/docs).

 ## Security Vulnerabilities